Dotnet-Boxed/Templates/Docs/GraphQL.md

 #### Analytics

 - **HealthCheck** (Default=On) - A health-check endpoint that returns the status of this API and its dependencies, giving an indication of its health.
-- **Analytics** - Monitor internal information about how your application is running, as well as external user information.
 - **ApplicationInsights** - Monitor internal information about how your application is running, as well as external user information using the Microsoft Azure cloud.
-  - **None** (Default) - Not using any analytics.
 - **ApplicationInsightsKey** - Your Application Insights instrumentation key e.g. 11111111-2222-3333-4444-555555555555.

 #### Cloud